nais/doc/docs/appendix/production-ready.md

 # What is production ready?

 ## 12 factor app
-Twelve factor apps have declarative system requirements, are suitable for deployment in Docker containers, do not have differences between deployment and production, and can scale up without significant changes to tooling, architecture, or development practices.
+Twelve factor apps

+- have declarative system requirements,
+- are suitable for deployment in Docker containers,
+- do not have differences between development and production, and
+- can scale up without significant changes to tooling, architecture, or development practices.

 Read more at https://12factor.net/